-Private tour guide in Asti
+Book a private tour guide in Asti

 The tour of Asti begins in the square where every September takes place the colorful horse race and costume parade, called Palio.
 Origins of this traditional event are considered to be older than the one in Siena.

-The walking tour goes then through the Jewish ghetto, one of the latest to be established in Europe.
+Asti, in Italy had a Jewish ghetto, one of the latest to be established in Europe.
 Many families of this community became, in the XIX century, prominent personalities in town.

 For instance, the Ottolenghi family who engaged in urban improvement and built the theatre of Asti, still in use.

-Continue in quaint medieval streets where, more than anywhere else, the tour guide is essential to identify hidden elements and artistic decorations that could easily be dismissed as insignificant.
+The tour of Asti continues in quaint medieval streets where, more than anywhere else, the tour guide is essential to identify hidden elements and artistic decorations that could easily be dismissed as insignificant.

-Next is the imposing Cathedral, the largest Gothic building in Piedmont which boasts a collection of paintings by the local artist Gandolfino da Roreto.
+Visit Asti and its imposing Cathedral, the largest Gothic building in Piedmont which boasts a collection of paintings by the local artist Gandolfino da Roreto.
 He was one of the first in the Piedmont region to bring Renaissance techniques in its works.

 The tour of Asti is not just about churches and history but it is a deeper look to man and women who have brought the city to be well known elsewhere.
 The most famous man born in Asti is arguably Vittorio Alfieri, writer considered to be a point of reference in Italian literature.